-In June 2020, the Company closed the purchase of a \$46.7 million senior mortgage loan on a multifamily property located in Florida (see Note 13), which the Company subsequently bifurcated between a \$34.1 million senior participation, which accrues interest at a per annum rate equal to the sum of one-month LIBOR plus a spread of 2.94% and a \$12.6 million subordinated participation, which accrues interest at a per annum rate equal to the sum of one-month LIBOR plus a spread of 10.50%.
+In June 2020, the Company closed the purchase of a \$46.7 million senior mortgage loan on a multifamily property located in Florida, which the Company subsequently bifurcated between a \$34.1 million senior participation, which accrues interest at a per annum rate equal to the sum of one-month LIBOR plus a spread of 2.94% and a \$12.6 million subordinated participation, which accrues interest at a per annum rate equal to the sum of one-month LIBOR plus a spread of 10.50%.
 In June 2020, the Company transferred its interest in the \$12.6 million subordinated participation to a third party and retained the \$34.1 million senior participation.
 The Company evaluated whether the transfer of the \$12.6 million subordinated participation met the criteria in FASB ASC Topic 860, Transfers and Servicing, for treatment as a sale.
 As the \$34.1 million senior participation and the \$12.6 million subordinated participation failed to meet the participating interest requirements in FASB ASC Topic 860, Transfers and Servicing, since the cash flows from the original \$46.7 million senior mortgage loan are not allocated pro rata to the participation holders and there is a subordination of interest amongst the holders, it was determined that the transfer did not qualify as a sale and thus, is treated as a financing transaction.
 As such, the Company did not derecognize the \$12.6 million subordinated participation and recorded a secured borrowing liability in the consolidated balance sheets.
-The initial maturity date of the \$12.6 million secured borrowing is June 5, 2023.
-As of June 30, 2020, the total outstanding principal balance of the secured borrowing was \$12.6 million.
+The initial maturity date of the \$12.6 million secured borrowing is June 5, 2022, subject to one 12-month extension, which may be exercised at the borrower's option, which, if exercised, would extend the maturity date to June 5, 2023.
+As of March 31, 2021, the total outstanding principal balance of the secured borrowing was \$12.6 million.